satrams/satrams/README.md

 - 👋 Hi, I’m @satrams
-- 👀 I’m interested in programming, game development, animation, and anything else technology related
+- 👀 I’m interested in programming, robotics, artificial intelligence, game development, animation, and anything else technology related
-- 🌱 I’m currently learning game development
+- 🌱 I’m currently learning game development and networking
-- I make games, help build robots, and pretty much just program a bunch of things.
+- I make games with friends, program the autonomous mode for an FRC robotics team, and anything do an assortment of other things that pique my interest